RahulSinghRaj/tele-shilling-bot-test/README.md

 As **REALLY MANY** people asking for the issue,
 I cannot answer all things.
 Please read all instructions in here and follow the steps first.
-If you have trouble even if you do that, DM @AllCoinLab is always welcome :)
+If you have trouble even if you do that,
+DM https://t.me/AllCoinLab is always welcome :)

 # Features
 ### Can shill with your user **ACCOUNT** (also can do with **BOT**)